telerik/blazor-docs/components/stockchart/tooltip/overview.md

 ---
 title: Overview
-page_title: Chart - Tooltip Overview
+page_title: Stock Chart - Tooltip Overview
-description: Tooltip for the Blazor Chart.
+description: Tooltip for the Blazor Stock Chart.
-slug: chart-tooltip-overview
+slug: stockchart-tooltip-overview
-tags: telerik,blazor,chart,tooltip,tooltips
+tags: telerik,blazor,stock,chart,tooltip,tooltips
 published: True
 position: 1
 ---

-# Tooltip for Telerik Blazor Chart
+# Tooltip for Telerik Blazor Stock Chart

-The Telerik Chart provides a tooltip for its data points.
-You can have settings specific to each `<ChartSeries>`, common tooltip settings for all series, or a [shared]({%slug chart-tooltip-shared%}) tooltip for all categories.
+The Telerik Stock Chart provides a tooltip for its data points.
+You can have settings specific to each `<StockChartSeries>`, common tooltip settings for all series, or a [shared]({%slug stockchart-tooltip-shared%}) tooltip for all categories.

 In this article: